disingn/cliptalk/readme.md

   "finalUrl": "Link to the video without watermark", "message": "success",
   "title": "Video title",
-  "content": "Text from the video"
+  "content": "Text from the video",
+  "duration": "Video duration In seconds"
 }
 ```